 The posed image with a fence in the background gives this 1997-98 Ultra Tim Duncan rookie a unique look.
 These cards are very prone to chipping and the Gold Medallion and Platinum Medallion (#/100) parallels bring additional rarity.

-Showcasing a more relaxed Tim Duncan at the 1997 NBA Draft, the 1997-98 Upper Deck release has a refined design that goes well with the Duncan's suit.
+Showcasing a more relaxed Tim Duncan at the 1997 NBA Draft, the 1997-98 Upper Deck release has a refined design that goes well with Duncan's khaki suit.

-Giving Hoops a run for the loudest Tim Duncan rookie card design, 1997-98 Z-Force is mash of color and lines.
+Giving Hoops a run for the loudest Tim Duncan rookie card design, 1997-98 Z-Force is an explosion of color and lines.
 Rave (#/399) and Super Rave (#/50) parallels bring strong values to this inexpensive rookie card.